syncfusion-content/maui-docs/MAUI/Barcode-Generator/migration.md

 ---
 layout: post
-title: Migrate from Xamarin SfBarcode to .NET MAUI SfBarcodeGenerator | Syncfusion
+title: Migrate from Xamarin to .NET MAUI Barcode Generator | Syncfusion
 description: Learn here all about Migrating from Syncfusion Xamarin SfBarcode to Syncfusion .NET MAUI SfBarcodeGenerator control and more.
 platform: MAUI
 control: SfBarcodeGenerator